Rotterdam in the Netherlands was named one of the places to travel to in 2016 by Lonely Planet and having spent a weekend there, I can see why.

 5. The Museum Quarter

 I wanted to visit Het Nieuwe Instituut (“The New Institute”).
-Normally focused on architecture, design and e-culture, but it currently houses a temporary Fashion Museum.
-The Netherlands doesn’t have its own fashion museum and so Het Nieuwe Instituut wanted to find out what a Dutch fashion museum could look like by “putting one together”.
+Normally a place to see architecture, design, and e-culture, but at the time I was there, it housed a temporary Fashion Museum.
+The Netherlands doesn’t have its own fashion museum and so they were trialing what a Dutch fashion museum could look like by “putting one together”.

-If you don’t know what to visit in Rotterdam and are into art, you might want to start at The Museum Quarter and check out an exhibition or two.
+If you don't know what to see in Rotterdam and are into art, you might want to start at The Museum Quarter and check out one of the best exhibitions.

 6 + 7.
 The Westersingel and Witte de Withstraat

 The Westersingel runs between the Museum Park and the Witte de Withstraat, Rotterdam’s most famous nightlife street.
-It was only late afternoon when I walked through it, so things were still pretty calm, but there were indeed a lot of bars and restaurants here.
+It was only late afternoon when I walked through it, so things were still pretty calm, but there was street art to see and indeed a lot of the city's bars and restaurants here.

 And let’s not forget Seventyfive, a very cool sneaker store.
-This isn’t the only trendy fashion store on the street, but the bars are definitely in the majority.
+This isn’t the only trendy fashion store you can find here, but the bars are definitely in the majority.

 8. The shopping area (one of many)

-Weekend Rotterdam – things to see and do: Day 2
+Weekend in Rotterdam – things to see and do: Day 2

 11 + 12.
 The Erasmus Bridge and Kop van Zuid

-From here you get a great view of the skyline of Rotterdam, which makes it a hotspot for photographers.
+From here you get one of the best views of the skyline of Rotterdam, which makes it a hotspot for photographers.

 If you rather visit the architectural highlights of the city with a guide, this architectural walking tour gets great reviews.

 I quickly crossed the Rijnhavenbrug to Katendrecht, an up-and-coming quarter of the city best known for the Fenix Food Factory where you can find seven food and drink businesses in one spot.
-Unfortunately, I only had the time to have a quick look around as I still wanted to explore the north of the city as well.
+Unfortunately, I only had the time for a quick look around as I still had to explore the north of the city as well.

 13 + 14.
-Groos and the Luchtsingel Bridge
+Hofbogen and the Luchtsingel Bridge

-To get there more quickly, I decided to take the metro from the Wilhelminaplein to Stadhuis, the metro stop by Rotterdam’s city hall, one of the few buildings that were left standing during the war.
-It’s right by the shopping area around the Korte Lijnbaan, where you mostly find bigger well-known chain stores.
-But I wanted to go north, to GROOS.
+To reach it more quickly, I decided to go by metro from the Wilhelminaplein to Stadhuis, the metro stop by Rotterdam’s city hall, one of the few buildings that were left standing during the war.
+It’s right by Rotterdam Central Station and the shopping area around the Korte Lijnbaan, where you mostly find bigger well-known chain stores.
+But I preferred to go north, to see and walk across the Luchtsingel Bridge.

-Of course, I took the Luchtsingel Bridge when I left GROOS.
-This 390-meters long yellow wooden bridge connects meeting place Schieblock to Pompemburg Park and Station Hofplein, a former train station that now houses restaurants, shops and a jazz club.
+This 390-meters long yellow wooden bridge connects meeting place Schieblock to Pompemburg Park and Station Hofplein or Hofbogen, a former train station that now houses restaurants, shops, and a jazz club and recently got a park on its rooftop.

 15. Lof der Zoetheid